hirannor/oms-hexagonal-architecture-ddd/README.md

 The backend leverages an **Outbox Pattern + RabbitMQ** setup for guaranteed, reliable delivery:

 1. Domain events are persisted in the **Outbox** table (same transaction).
-2. A scheduled job publishes events from Outbox → RabbitMQ exchange.
+2. A scheduled job publishes messages from Outbox → RabbitMQ exchange.
 3. Rabbit listeners consume messages and re-emit them as in-app events.

 This ensures **exactly-once semantics** and stable inter-module communication.